By Lola Milholland

 Why was Japanese beef so expensive?
+I wondered.
 It seemed almost completely absent from Japanese home cooking, so why was it so famous globally?
 As I learned more, I become more fascinated.
 How did beef, once so reviled and literally verboten in Shinto and Buddhist doctrine, become one of the most luxurious, deluxe foods in the nation?
 Beef in Japan is a symbol heavy in meaning, but what meaning?
 Why is it such a big deal?
 Do cows in Kobe really drink beer and listen to Shostakovich?
 How did the Japanese beef industry form?

 I set my course for my senior year of college on studying Japanese beef.
 I did my college thesis on beef as a metonym for Westernization and how it appeared in Japanese media through the 19th and 20th centuries.
 (Here's an especially hilarious excerpt.)
 And though I didn’t become a beef scholar in the long run, I did decide that food, its cultural meaning and power, would be the topic I would chase beyond college.

 During that year, I also had the pleasure of spending every night cooking a traditional Kyoto home-style meal with the Yamaguchi family: a mother and her two daughters, one of whom led a graduate program at the Nara Women's College on local food studies.
 I learned to feel most at home with the base flavor of dashi (kombu kelp and bonito tuna broth) in my meals and to ask after every ingredient, curious about its uses, its spectrum of flavors, its unique story.
 Junko and her daughters exposed me to the depth of Japanese food culture, with its heightened place-based sensibility and keen focus on flavor.
 I fell in love.
-We harvest bamboo shoots and wild canola from the river banks, ate traditional sweets each month redolent in stories of the temples all around us.
+We harvested bamboo shoots and wild canola from the river banks, ate traditional sweets each month redolent in stories of the temples all around us.
 I learned to scale and gut a fish, what parts are most delicious, how to extract flesh from bones with chopsticks, and how delicious fresh tofu can me.

 I also saw how much flavor was being derived from fermented foods (miso, soy sauce, salt koji) with much less dependence on meat.
 I have returned to that knowledge time and again as I think about how to root ourselves in big, satisfying flavor while rejecting the meat industry as it now operates.
 The seeds of my current passions germinated in Kyoto.